Melis van de Groep

-Melis van de Groep (born 4 March 1958 in Bunschoten) is a Dutch politician of the Reformed Political League (GPV) and his successor the ChristianUnion (ChristenUnie).
-Since 2006 he has been Mayor of Bunschoten.
+Melis van de Groep (born 4 March 1958 in Bunschoten) is a retired Dutch politician of the ChristianUnion party, and its predecessor, the Reformed Political League (GPV).

+He served as the Mayor of Bunschoten from 2006 to 2024, when he stood down for health reasons.

 Van de Groep was a municipal councillor as well as an alderman of Bunschoten, and a member of the provincial parliament of Utrecht between 2001 and 2007.

 He belongs to the Reformed Churches in the Netherlands (Liberated).